Ironman 70.3 Distances Explained

 • Run (13.1 miles / 21.1 km): 8 hours 30 minutes from the swim start

-These times can vary slightly depending on the race location, course, and conditions, but most Ironman 70.3 events follow this standard structure.
+Each discipline must be completed within its time limit or you'll be pulled from the course.
+These times can vary slightly depending on the race location, course and conditions, but most Ironman 70.3 events follow this standard structure.
 Always double-check your event's athlete guide for the official rules.
-Finishing within the cut-off is part of the challenge — and crossing that finish line with time to spare is one of the most rewarding achievements in the sport.
+Finishing within the cut-off is part of the challenge and crossing that finish line with time to spare is one of the most rewarding achievements in the sport.

 Training for Ironman 70.3 Distances